dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 * Discrete: Only update the property on keyframes
 * Trigger: Only update the property on keyframes or triggers

-In normal animations, you will usually just use "Continuous".
+In normal animations, you will usually use "Continuous".
 The other types are used to script complex animations.

 The interpolation tells Godot how to calculate the frame values between the